Haiyn/dhbw-big-data/README.md

 > An application to browse and search for Magic The Gaterhing cards.
 >
 > Created with ❤️ as an exam application for the lecture "Big Data" at DHBW Stuttgart.

+ ## Getting Started

+> How to get the project up and running.

+### Requirements
+![Docker Version][docker-image]
+![Docker compose Version][compose-image]

+Docker and docker compose are required to run this application contained in docker containers.

 ### Deployment
 To get the application up and running, follow these steps on your server.